-With time, aging and sun damage cause depletion of the body's store of natural ceramides, the building blocks in the skin.
-These result in wrinkled, irritated, and dehydrated skin.
-Reishi mushroom restores the ceramides in the skin helping it detoxify from the environment and aging stress.
+With time, aging and sun damage cause depletion of the body's store of natural ceramides, the building blocks in the skin, resulting in wrinkled, irritated, and dehydrated skin.
+Reishi mushroom restores the ceramides in the skin, helping it detoxify from the environment and aging stress.

-Reishi is regarded as a naturally powerful anti-aging fungus.
+Reishi is a naturally powerful anti-aging fungus.
 Lysine, present in the mushroom, reinforces the skin elasticity and support, making it visibly firm.

 The high content of polysaccharides in the mushroom repairs and renews the skin.
 Polysaccharides help support the body's response to inflammation and natural immune functions.

-It boosts cell turnover and smoothes fine lines with these anti-oxidant and anti-inflammatory properties.
-The mushroom reduces puffiness, wrinkles, skin inflammation, and skin damage by free radicals.
+Reishi boosts cell turnover and smoothes fine lines with these antioxidant and anti-inflammatory properties.
+The mushroom reduces puffiness, wrinkles, inflammation, and damage by free radicals.

-The mushroom also contains terpenes which, in combination with polysaccharides, have a restoring and soothing effect on the skin.
-All these properties make Reishi the most sought-after mushroom for improving the health of the skin.
+The mushroom also contains terpenes which, combined with polysaccharides, have a restoring and soothing effect on the skin.
+All these properties make Reishi the most sought-after mushroom for improving skin health.

 The hydrating property of the mushroom is beneficial for dry skin.
 Beta-glucans reduce dryness and flakiness of the skin and provide calmness.
 They lock in the moisture and natural oils in the skin.

-Beta-glucans also help with collagen regeneration, adding to the elasticity of the skin.
+Beta-glucans also help with collagen regeneration, adding to the skin's elasticity.
 Reishi mushroom also contains potassium which prevents dehydration of the skin.
 The results: naturally smooth, supple, and resilient skin.

-Reishi mushroom peptidoglycans contain amino acids that help produce antimicrobial peptides.
-Acne, being an inflammatory skin disease caused by bacterial infection, can benefit from the anti-inflammatory(2) and immunomodulatory properties of Reishi.
+Reishi mushroom peptidoglycans contain amino acids that produce antimicrobial peptides.
+Acne, an inflammatory skin disease caused by bacterial infection, can benefit from Reishi's anti-inflammatory(7) and immunomodulatory properties.

 A high-quality reishi cream reduces the redness and itching resulting from acne breakouts.
 Sulfur, present in the mushroom, also has anti-bacterial and anti-inflammatory properties.

-Reishi mushroom has been shown to increase the thickness of the skin.
-Selenium present in the mushroom prevents the breakdown of collagen and elastin, the two key proteins of the dermis of the skin.
+Reishi mushroom increases the thickness of the skin.
+Selenium in the mushroom prevents the breakdown of collagen and elastin, the two key proteins of the skin's dermis.

-Eczema is a condition in which the skin becomes itchy, dry, and inflamed.
-Dermatitis, on the other hand, refers to general skin inflammation—dermatitis, however, is a broader term that encompasses more than just eczema rashes.
+Eczema is when the skin becomes itchy, dry, and inflamed.
+Dermatitis, on the other hand, refers to general skin inflammation; dermatitis is a broader term that encompasses more than just eczema rashes.

 How Much Of Reishi Mushroom Is Good For Skin?

-The daily recommendeddose of Reishi mushroom is 2gm.
-This dose will revitalize the skin while also providing anti-aging, antioxidant, and anti-inflammatory benefits.
+The daily recommended dose of Reishi mushroom is 2gm per day.
+This dose revitalizes the skin while providing anti-aging, antioxidant, and anti-inflammatory benefits.

 Reishi Mushroom Skincare Ideas

-Reishi mushrooms can be applied directly onto your skin.
-A lot of beauty brands are incorporating the mushroom into their skincare line.
-You can use serums, creams, and other products that contain the mushroom.
+Many beauty brands are incorporating functional mushrooms into their skincare line.
+You can use serums, creams, and other products that contain Reishi.

-With the ever-increasing hype about the mushroom, why not try making mushroom face masks at home.
+With the ever-increasing hype about Reishi, why not try making mushroom face masks at home?
 So, how do you make a mushroom face mask?
 Follow these easy steps to transform your skin from dull to glowy:

 Apply the mask on clean and dry skin, covering your entire face.
 Let it sit for about 20 minutes or until the mask is dry.
 Rinse with running water and pat dry.
 Use it twice weekly.

-It restores vitality, is deeply hydrating on the skin, and works against premature aging.
+The mushroom restores vitality, hydrates the skin, and works against premature aging.
 The anti-inflammatory and antioxidant property of the mushroom is beneficial for acne, wounds, swelling, and blemishes.

 It also improves skin thickness and elasticity.
-Overall, there are remarkablebenefits of reishi mushroom on the skin.
+Overall, there are remarkable benefits of reishi mushrooms on the skin.